ronca85/folio-for-everyone/README.md

 ## MD file breakdown

-Use [this file](https://github.com/ronca85/folio-for-everyone/edit/master/src/members/example.md) as the template.
+**Use [this file](https://github.com/ronca85/folio-for-everyone/edit/master/src/members/example.md) as the template.**

-* Create a new file and paste the content from the example.md file *
+*Create a new file [HERE](https://github.com/ronca85/folio-for-everyone/edit/master/src/members/) and paste the content from the example.md file*

 Now replace existing text with your information.
 Every piece of information you input is optional.
 Remove what you don't need or what doesn't apply to your case.